 “This traverse provides an extremely challenging and extremely cold way to assess the accuracy of the data,” said Kelly Brunt, ICESat-2’s calibration and validation lead at NASA’s Goddard Space Flight Center, and a research scientist at the University of Maryland.
 “ICESat-2’s datasets are going to tell us incredible things about how Earth’s ice is changing, and what that means for things like sea level rise.”

 It will be a really cold road trip, Brunt said.
-They’ll wake up, make coffee (with beans, grounds and pour-over equipment chosen and packed with great care), turn on the snow machines and instruments, and start the day’s drive.
-The two PistenBullys will each tow a thick plastic sled, about 8 feet wide and 60 feet long.
-The sleds – kind of like extra-large Flexible Flyers, Neumann noted – will carry tents as well as food, equipment and extra fuel.
+They’ll wake up, make coffee (with beans, grounds, and pour-over equipment chosen and packed with great care), turn on the snow machines and instruments, and start the day’s drive.
+The two PistenBullys will each tow a thick plastic sled, about 8 feet (2.4 meters) wide and 60 feet (18 meters) long.
+The sleds – kind of like extra-large Flexible Flyers, Neumann noted – will carry tents as well as food, equipment, and extra fuel.

 The whole trek is about 470 miles (750 km).
 The team will leave the South Pole along an established traverse line between the southernmost station and McMurdo.
-Just after they reach 88 south, they will turn and follow the latitude line for about 186 miles.
+Just after they reach 88 south, they will turn and follow the latitude line for about 186 miles (299 kilometers).
 Then, they’ll turn back to the pole – creating a route like a misshapen piece of pie.
-At a pace of 30 to 45 miles a day, it will take at least a couple weeks to complete.
+At a pace of 30 to 45 miles (48 to 64 kilometers) a day, it will take at least a couple of weeks to complete.

 “There’ll be times when it’s quiet and thoughtful, and there are going to be other times when you’re steering around the sastrugi – the sand dunes of the ice – when you’re not going to make a lot of kilometers on that day, but they’ll be hard fought,” Brunt said.

 Crevasses are highly unlikely in this thick, slow-moving region of the Antarctic ice sheet, she said.
-The campaign’s deep field mountaineer will operate a ground penetrating radar that sticks out on a boom in front of the lead vehicle, looking for any gaps in the ice, but the primary safety concerns will be exposure to outside temperatures (-20s Fahrenheit) and the altitude (about 10,000 feet at South Pole).
+The campaign’s deep field mountaineer will operate a ground penetrating radar that sticks out on a boom in front of the lead vehicle, looking for any gaps in the ice, but the primary safety concerns will be the exposure to outside temperatures (-20s Fahrenheit/-30s Celsius) and the altitude (about 10,000 feet/3,000 meters at the South Pole).

 The first few days at the South Pole station will be spent acclimatizing to the altitude, Neumann said, noting that the cold, dry air makes the environment even harsher.
 Once on the road, however, he plans to spend evenings out in the elements, digging holes.